 For contractor employees:

-Contractor employees will only accomplish unit in-processing with your respective OM office for SMC personnel or respective squadron CSS for 61st ABG personnel.
+Contractor employees will only accomplish unit in-processing with your respective OM office for SSC personnel or respective squadron CSS for Los Angeles Garrison.
 Contact your contract lead for instructions.

 61st FSS Military Personnel Section

 The Chaplain Office at Los Angeles Air Force Base provides a wide range of services and support for the military, their family members and Department of Defense employees.
 Comprehensive religious and pastoral services including daily ministry, visitation, counseling and weekday religious education and worship, are available through the Chaplain Office in Bldg.
 272, 1st floor.